 As of this writing, some polyominoes remain unsolved.
 My computer chugs on them in its spare time.

-I'll close with two more tilings, two of many.
+Here are two more tilings, two of many.
 All of these are my creations; please contact me if you would like to use them in posters, puzzles, etc.

 The following shape is built from 15 squares, hence the width or height of its presumed rectangle is divisible by 3.
 Overlay red, bllue, and yellow stripes to prove this shape has order divisible by 3.